 People who happen to be owned by a Yorkshire Terrier are not likely to want any other type of dog.
 They are alert, trainable, curious, and lovable.
 They may be the quintessential purse dog, but what they lack in size they make up for in personality.

-There is no other dog breed out there who shouts BIG ATTITUDE like the Yorkie as the are fondly called.
-With their silky straight coat, tiny size, intelligent personality, and desire to be a close companion, these dogs make great pets for a wide range of people from singles, families with older children and seniors.
+There is no other dog breed out there who shouts BIG ATTITUDE like the Yorkie as they are fondly called.
+With their silky straight coat, tiny size, bright personality, and desire to be a close companion, these dogs make great pets for a wide range of people from singles, families with older children and seniors.

-The Yorkies is a small dog, generally 4 to 7 pounds with glossy fine hair that can grow to floor length.
-In the U.S. Dewclaws are often removed in the first few days of life and the tail docked at the same time.
-In Europe it is illegal to do these procedures.
+The Yorkshire Terrier is a small dog, generally 4 to 7 pounds with glossy fine hair that can grow to floor length.
+In the U.S. Dewclaws are often removed in the first few days of life, and the tail docked at the same time.
+In Europe, it is illegal to do these procedures.

 As a toy breed, he is first and foremost a companion dog, but his terrier qualities are still present which also means he possesses a healthy prey instinct.